temmylolu/LITA_Class_Documentation/README.md

 - Aggregations, filters, and conditional logic for analysis.
 - Efficient organization with views and joins.

-Here is the information you provided, formatted as SQL queries:

 ---

 ### **Create a Database**